rohankalbag/natural-language-processing/assignment-2/readme.md

 3) Amruta Parulekar : 20d070009
 4) Keshav Singhal : 20d070047

-PDF of slides has been added in the folder.
+PDF of slides has been added in the folder as cs772-2024-assignment2.pdf

 Dataloader_example.ipynb contains code to load data, train model and test it, including 5 fold cross validation.